Daniel-Xu0/CS3200---Final-Project/README.md

 Files in Repo:
   query_methods.py
-    - Query Class with different methods (queries)
+    * Query Class with different methods (queries)
-    - Application will use these to retrieve information from database DataTableDisplay.py
+    * Application will use these to retrieve information from database DataTableDisplay.py
-    - Front End application, uses Tinker to display myanimelist 2.0 local website Main.py
+    * Front End application, uses Tinker to display myanimelist 2.0 local website Main.py
-    - Main driver, will initiate Tinker website
+    * Main driver, will initiate Tinker website

 Software/Packages Requirements:
+  Lanuages:
+  * Python 3
-  Lanuage: Python 3, MySQL
+  * MySQL
   Packages Used: pymysql, tkinter, DateEntry from tkcalendar, default dict from collections (ADD MORE AS WE WORK ON IT) Pip installs: python3 -m pip install PyMySQL